vmware/cluster-api-provider-cloud-director/docs/QUICKSTART.md

 ### Initialize the management cluster
-Now that we’ve got clusterctl installed and all the prerequisites in place, let’s transform the Kubernetes cluster into a management cluster by using `clusterctl init`.
+Now that we’ve got all the prerequisites in place, let’s transform the Kubernetes cluster into a management cluster by using `clusterctl init`.

-The command lets us choose the provider to install; however, CAPVCD 0.5 is not yet part of the provider list supported by `clusterctl init`.
+The command lets us choose the infrastructure provider to install.
+However, CAPVCD 0.5 is not yet part of the provider list supported by `clusterctl init`.
 Hence, we will provide separate set of commands to initialize the infrastructure provider component.

 1. Install cluster-api core provider, kubeadm bootstrap and kubeadm control-plane providers